Nomads Byron Bay – 8.5/10

-Nomads reception area was large, and due to the size of the hostel, there was people walking in and out of the building throughout the day – they would have access to any part of the building except the dorms.
+Nomads reception area was large, and due to the size of the hostel, there were people walking in and out of the building throughout the day – they would have access to any part of the building except the dorms.
 At around 10pm the main doors were locked and you could only get in through a side door, where a member of staff would check to make sure you had your room card.
 Security also patrolled the entrance of the building, ensuring you weren’t loitering and drinking outside at 10pm (a strict “dry” policy at night).
 We were given a coded room card each, which was only used to gain access to your specific room, and thankfully, the door automatically shut behind you.
 The room only had small lockers for valuable items, which required a padlock.
 We did not see any additional lockers throughout the hostel.
 Nomads also offer a baggage room, which was behind a staffed desk, but anyone could have accessed it during the day.

 We were having trouble with our Base Jump cards, and this meant Nomads hadn’t been able to reserve 2 beds for us.
-Thankfully Lexi was able to help us out, over the phone, and booked us in a 6 bed dorm (free upgrade from the 10 bed dorm) for our two night stay.
+Thankfully Lexi was able to help us out, over the phone, and booked us in a 6-bed dorm (free upgrade from the 10-bed dorm) for our two-night stay.
 We also spoke to a few guys on reception who were happy to help and answer any questions we had.